 Electromobility is by no means a revolutionary technological achievement of the 21st century, quite contrary to the currently widespread fallacy in society and the media on both sides of the Atlantic (and in the Far East!).

-On the contrary: one abstracts from the radiant future-esque Image of Tesla & Co (without a doubt their peers when it comes to electromobility fashionable ) and soberly looks at technological aspects, you can see that the electric motor is a relatively dusty type of motor from the 19/20.
+On the contrary: if you abstract from the radiant future-esque image of Tesla & Co (which have undoubtedly made the topic of electromobility en vogue for their own kind) and soberly look at technological aspects, you realize that the electric motor is a relatively dusty type of motor from the 19/20.
 Century before it was replaced by today's internal combustion engine.

 How did this development come about? why couldn't the electric motor prevail against the combustion engine about 100 years ago and why should it be different today?
 Well, the electric motor is in no way inferior in all aspects, for example if you look at acceleration and general performance (anyone who has already had the pleasure of driving an electric car today will probably agree with us at this point).
 The problem of lack of range has remained, even if enormous progress has already been made in this aspect due to improved battery technology.